-Multiple Jobholders in North Dakota: 1994 to 2007
+Multiple Job Holders in North Dakota: 1994 to 2008

-North Dakota tied with Minnesota for the sixth highest multiple jobholding rate in the nation in 2007, with 8.7 percent of employed residents in each state working more than one job.
-Nationally, 5.2 percent of all employees held multiple jobs in 2007, a rate unchanged from 2006 (Table 1).
+North Dakota tied with Nebraska for the highest multiple job holding rate in the nation in 2008, with 9.7 percent of employed residents in each state working more than one job.
+Nationally, 5.2 percent of all employees held multiple jobs in 2008, a rate unchanged from 2006 (Table 1).

-According to the Current Population Survey conducted by the U.S. Census Bureau for the Bureau of Labor Statistics, the highest multiple jobholding rates continue to be found in the Upper Great Plains states.
+According to the Current Population Survey conducted by the U.S. Census Bureau, the highest multiple job holding rates continue to be found in the Upper Great Plains states.
 In contrast, several states along the nation's southern border report some of the lowest rates (Figure 2).
-The lowest multiple jobholding rates in 2007 were recorded in Florida and Nevada (3.9 percent and 3.8 percent, respectively).
+The lowest multiple job holding rate in 2008 was recorded in Nevada (3.7 percent).

-North Dakota's multiple jobholding rate reached 10.8 percent in 1998.
+North Dakota's multiple job holding rate reached 10.8 percent in 1998.
 The rate steadily declined over the next four years to 9.2 percent in 2002.
-North Dakota's rate rose to 10.1 percent in 2004, fell to 8.4 percent in 2006, and rose slightly to 8.7 percent in 2007.
-The national multiple jobholding rate trended downward from 6.4 percent in 1996 to 5.3 percent in 2002.
-The past seven years have shown little change in the national multiple jobholding rate (Figure 1).
+North Dakota's rate rose to 10.1 percent in 2004, fell to 8.4 percent in 2006, and rose to 9.7 percent in 2008.
+The national multiple job holding rate trended downward from 6.4 percent in 1996 to 5.3 percent in 2002.
+The past eight years have shown little change in the national multiple job holding rate (Figure 1).